 The suggested dose should not be exceeded since dental fluorosis may result from continued ingestion of large amounts of fluoride.

-Escavite LQ with FLUORIDE 0.25 mg and IRON drops should be dispensed in the original plastic container, since contact with glass leads to instability and precipitation.
+Escavite® LQ Multi-vitamin with Iron and Fluoride 0.25 mg drops should be dispensed in the original plastic container, since contact with glass leads to instability and precipitation.
 (The amount of sodium fluoride in the 50-mL size is well below the maximum to be dispensed at one time according to recommendations of the American Dental Association.)

 1 mL daily, or as prescribed.
 May be dropped directly into mouth with dropper, or mixed with fruit juice, cereal or other food.

-Escavite LQ is an orange to dark orange liquid with an orange odor available in 50 mL bottles with accompanying calibrated dropper.
-58809-877-50
+Escavite® LQ Multi-vitamin with Iron and Fluoride 0.25 mg drops is an orange to dark orange liquid with an orange odor available in 50 mL bottles with accompanying calibrated dropper.

 Occasional deepening of color has no significant effect on vitamin potency.